JVHallam/linux_setup/main.md

     * this setting does nothing

 # To Do
-* Laptop:
+* Screen tearing And graphics:
-    * Update my default font size, I have to squint to see this shit
+    * Get the nvidia software running
-    * Handle the screen tearing
+    * Make sure that the settings are configured for the card and monitor correctly
-    * Get all the work stuff working
+    * Get the picom shit running on startup / As a service

-* Desktop:
+* General:
-    * Validate that the above works
+    * Add in SSH key for github